 - Lemon (use both the zest and the juice)

 - Cracked black pepper

 It’s simple.
 But the thing about fennel is that it does best when served simply.
-Fennel’s flavor and texture speak for itself.
-And in my opinion, fennel does best when it’s allowed to shine.
+The flavor and texture of fennel speaks for itself.

-If the short three-ingredient list wasn’t proof enough of how simple this salad is…
+If the short ingredient list wasn’t proof enough…here’s how easy this salad comes together:

 - Trim the fennel bulb (save the fronds!) and very thinly slice the fennel bulb (use a sharp Chef’s Knife or a mandoline).

 - Add some olive oil, lemon juice, and lemon zest to the fennel and give it a good toss.

 - Chop the fennel fronds, add to the salad; then season with a good amount of cracked black pepper and kosher salt.